-- 1) See your Guidance Counselor - 2) Call the OCVTS Admissions Office at (732) 244-1122
+- 1) See your Guidance Counselor - 2) Call the OCVTS Admissions Office at (732) 244-1122 - 3) Or check out the OCVTS's website WWW.OCVtS.Org

 Ocean County College (OCC) - "Jump Start" Program

 The "Jump Start" program at Ocean County College provides an opportunity for Southern Regional students to enroll in college courses while attending Southern Regional High School.
 Students enrolled in "Jump Start" course will receive college credit upon the successful completion of each course.
 This program allows high school students to earn college credit before graduating high school.
 An added benefit to this program is that the tuition costs are offered at a substantial discount to qualified students.
 Here are the details...